thefnox/Tiramisu/readme.txt

 * Rewrote the chat code.
 Chat range is now calculated more realistically.

+* Added fade to black on death.
+Remade rp_acceptdeath, it uses a button now, no need to write anything in chat or console.

+* Added timer on rp_wakeup, therefore controlling the time you have to spend unconcious to wake up.

+* Finally fixed chat breaking after a certain amount of entries have been added to it.

+* Made chat channels use the current handler for talking.
+If you have the OOC channel selected you will talk in OOC, same with PMs

+* Added toggleable health regeneration.

+* Added right click option Make Into Clothing.
+Allows you to make clothing out of ragdolls, if they have the adequate skeleton.

+* Added right click options for permanent props and for tool trust.

 -- SCRIPT

 * Rewrote clothing code.
 The whole thing, including player_part.
 It should now be readable.